SethSmigelski/search-appearance-toolkit-seo-44/readme.txt

 * **Helpful Tooltips:**  You will find guidance on different options throughout the settings page.
 * **Easy to Use Editor Interface:** Manage SEO tags with a clean and straightforward metabox in the post editor.
  * **Search Results Snippet Preview:** See a live preview of how your content may look in Google search results.
-* **Character counters:** Keep your titles and descriptions to the recommended length thanks to character counters that warn you if you exceed safe lengths.
+* **Character Counters:** Keep your titles and descriptions to the recommended length thanks to character counters that warn you if you exceed safe lengths.

 = SEO Head Tags =
 * **On-Page SEO Control:** Set custom SEO Titles and Meta Descriptions for posts, pages, custom post types, categories, tags, and your homepage.
 * **Intelligent Fallback:** If you don't fill in one of the SEO tags for post, page, and taxonomy, the plugin won't output empty SEO tags; instead, it produces useful fallbacks to ensure your site is optimized, even when you don't fill out SEO fields.
-* **Optional support for Meta Keywords:**  Include keywords if you like them, leave them out if you don't think they are valuable.
+* **Optional Support for Meta Keywords:**  Include keywords if you like them, leave them out if you don't think they are valuable.
 The choice is yours
-* **Customizable Author tags:**  Give credit to your writers with a few formats for displaying their names.
+* **Customizable Author Tags:**  Give credit to your writers with a few formats for displaying their names.

 = Social Media Tags =
 * **Open Graph and Twitter Cards:**  Enable tags for Facebook (Open Graph) and X / Twitter Cards